 What would people be surprised to find out about you?

 I also currently work part-time as a bartender but would really love to be a psychedelic therapist one day.
 I owe a lot of who I am today to experiences with psychedelics that really impacted the lens that I look at the world through, and would really love to be able to help others have transformative and therapeutic experiences.
 There has been a bit of a psychedelic renaissance in the past several years and there has been a lot of new research that has shown promising results in therapeutic uses of MDMA, psilocybin, and LSD.
-I really enjoy my job as a bartender, as it gives me an opportunity to connect with a wide variety of people and hear their stories and play the role of therapist in a way.
+I really enjoy my job as a bartender, as it gives me an opportunity to connect with a wide variety of people and hear their stories and play the role of a therapist in a way.
+For example, I’ve had a few people come to the bar in obvious psychedelic states, they haven’t seemed too out of it, but instead more in line with their emotions and their true state of self.
+With a certain individual, he shared with me why he chooses to buy magic mushrooms online… For medical and wellness purposes nonetheless, so these studies on the therapeutic impacts of psychedelics are somewhat well-known, just not well-practiced by many.

 What does a typical day look like for you?